AKASHBKUMAR/AI_Lab_2023-24/Ex.No5 Factorial.md

-# Ex.No: 5   Logic Programming – Factorial of number
+# Ex.No: 5   LOGIC PROGRAMMING – FACTORIAL OF A NUMBER
 ### DATE:
 ### REGISTER NUMBER : 212221040011
 ### AIM:
     To  write  a logic program for finding the factorial of given number using SWI-PROLOG.

-### Algorithm:
+### ALGORITHM:

     1. STEP 1: Start the program.